France-ioi/taskgrader/README.md

 ## Getting started on writing a task

+Use `taskstarter.py init [taskpath]` to interactively create a new task.

 A "task" is a set of programs and files representing the problem the solutions will be evaluated against:

 * the test cases (input files and the associated expected output),